Clinical-Genomics-Lund/gens/README.md

 Make sure the application is running by loading http://127.0.0.1:5000/ in your web browser.

 Finally you need to populate the databases with chromosome sizes and gene/transcript data using the scripts **utils/update_chromsizes.py** and **utils/update_transcripts.py**.
-(TODO: Add more details here!)
+(TODO: Add more details here! -- See files for GRCh38 below for conda installation)

 ## Data generation